Ballchinian/E-Commerce/README.md

 Ive tried my best to secure all the ends of the database with user input sanitation, url protection, Hashing and JWT usage and so on.
 If a vulnerability is detected I would appreciate a comment so I can fix it.

 In order to replicate the database among other features here is a guide listed below (for localhost):
-- The .env file has to have all of its values redone.
+- A new .env file has to have all of its values filled.
 The EMAIL_PASSWORD has to be an App Password for gmail for it to work.
-- To initialise the database, the file '' will need to be run
+- To initialise the database, the file 'setupDatabase.js' will need to be run
 - databaseDiagram, and graphics show some of the planning process
 - Lots of modules will need to be installed, such as